 - Navigate to the directory specified in the configuration file and create a backup of it in another directory.

-- Delete the file <jira-home>/dbconfig.xml as soon as the backup is complete.
+- Delete the file <jira-home>/dbconfig.xml from the original folder as soon as the backup is complete.

 2.4 Back up your attachments and index directories if located outside your JIRA Home directory